 Ever wonder what happens to all of the stress we accumulate during the day?
 That car that almost hit you?
 Your child screaming at you?
 Even the unconscious stress of self-judgment?
 Where does it go?

-2. Rise with the sun.
+2. Rise with the sun to improve brain health.

 4. Be mindful and meditate to improve your brain health.

 5. Make yourself uncomfortable.

 Your brain needs novelty to grow, but how do you know when you’re doing something that’s “new enough”?
 When it feels uncomfortable, awkward, weird, strange or it scares you.
 By doing things daily that are out of your comfort zone, you allow your brain to develop new branches on its neuron tree (its neural pathways) instead of shriveling up into a sad, dried-out tree stump.

 Truth be told, I could write a book on how to boost brain health, and I live my entire life around this premise.
 And although there are many more habits I’d like to see you develop, start with these.
 After all, can you imagine how incredible it would be if we all lived up to our potential?

 This article was updated April 2023.
 Photo by fizkes/Shutterstock